pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 > **Note:**
 >
-> * When creating a new directory, please pay attention to its relative path to Terraform modules, which affects the `source` parameter during module calls.
+> * When creating a new directory, pay attention to its relative path to Terraform modules, which affects the `source` parameter during module calls.
 > * If you want to use these modules outside the tidb-operator project, make sure you copy the whole `modules` directory and keep the relative path of each module inside the directory unchanged.
 > * Due to limitation [hashicorp/terraform#2430](https://github.com/hashicorp/terraform/issues/2430#issuecomment-370685911) of Terraform, the hack processing of Helm provider is necessary in the above example.
 It is recommended that you keep it in your own Terraform scripts.

 If you are unwilling to write Terraform code, you can also copy the `deploy/gcp` directory to create new Kubernetes clusters.
 But note that you cannot copy a directory that you have already run `terraform apply` against, when the Terraform state already exists in local.
 In this case, it is recommended that you clone a new repository before copying the directory.